 Linda nathan, executive director

-Linda Nathan, EdD is the first Executive Director of the Center for Artistry and Scholarship (CAS).
-In this role, Dr. Nathan is responsible for working with the CAS Board to develop the nonprofit’s strategy, goals, and areas of focus.
-She oversees key programs including the Creative Learning Schools Project as well as the Perrone-Sizer Institute for Creative Leadership (PSI) in partnership with the University of Massachusetts, Boston.
-Dr. Nathan also works closely with the leadership of Conservatory Lab Charter School to support its development as a national model of project based learning and arts immersed education.
+Linda Nathan, EdD is the Executive Director of the Center for Artistry and Scholarship (CAS).
+She oversees key programs including the Innovative School Design Incubator, as well as the Perrone-Sizer Institute for Creative Leadership (PSi) in partnership with the University of Massachusetts, Boston.
+Dr. Nathan also works closely with the leadership of Conservatory Lab Charter School to support its development as a national model of project-based learning and arts immersed education.

-Dr. Nathan is an Adjunct Lecturer at the Harvard Graduate School of Education, where she teaches a course called “Building Democratic Schools: Studio Design Workshop”.
-As an experienced leader in education, Dr. Nathan actively mentors teachers and principals, and consults nationally and internationally on issues of educational reform, leadership and teaching with a commitment to equity, and the critical role of arts and creativity in schools.
+Dr. Nathan is an Adjunct Lecturer at the Harvard Graduate School of Education, where she teaches a course called “Building Democratic Schools: Studio Design Workshop.”
+As an experienced leader in education, Dr. Nathan actively mentors teachers and principals, and consults nationally and internationally on issues of educational reform, leadership, teaching with a commitment to racial justice and equity, and the critical role of arts and creativity in schools.
 Dr. Nathan also facilitates workshops and conversations about issues of race, equity, and culturally relevant pedagogy for school leaders, teachers, parents, and students across the nation.
 She blogs about many of these issues at www.lindanathan.com.

-Dr. Nathan also serves on numerous nonprofit boards both locally and nationally, and is a published author.
-Her widely praised book The Hardest Questions Aren’t on the Test, about teaching and leadership in urban schools, was published in 2009 in both English and Spanish.
+Dr. Nathan’s widely praised book, The Hardest Questions Aren’t on the Test, about teaching and leadership in urban schools, was published in 2009 in both English and Spanish.
 Her new book, When Grit Isn’t Enough, was released by Beacon Press in October of 2017.